Uses that Do Not Require Exceptions

 Four factors are balanced to determine fair use:

-- The purpose of the use should be for non-profit education.
-If the use adds to the original in some creative way (like commenting on a poem or making a parody), the fair use argument is stronger.
+1. The purpose of the use should be for non-profit education.
+If that use adds to the original in some creative way (like commenting on a poem or making a parody), the fair use argument is stronger.

-- Factual material is more susceptible to fair use; creative work like music and art gets stronger protection.
-Unpublished work also gets more protection
+2. Nature of the material should be assessed.
+Factual material is more likely to be allowed under fair use; creative work like music and art gets stronger protection, as does unpublished work.

-- Use only that amount of the original work that is necessary to accomplish the educational purpose.
+3. The amount of the original work is only that which is necessary to accomplish the educational purpose.

-- Avoid uses that substitute for purchasing available copies; damaging the market for the original counts heavily against fair use.
+4. Uses that substitute for purchasing available copies should be avoided; damaging the market for the original counts heavily against fair use.